 Harmful odor causing bacteria are responsible for more than just destructive tooth decay and gum disease; they can also be the source of your problem.
 After you eat and drink, plaque will use leftover starches on your teeth and gums as fuel.
 Your mouth’s natural condition makes it a perfect place for oral bacteria to grow and thrive.
 Poor oral hygiene and a diet high in carbohydrates and sugars will cause bacterial growth.
 Bad smells can indicate that oral bacteria is growing.
 It is also important to keep your toothbrush clean.

-Gum disease is an infection and inflammation of the supportive tissues in the mouth is caused by excessive plaque and tartar.
+Gum disease is an infection and inflammation of the supportive tissues in the mouth is caused by excessive tartar.
 If your foul breath is accompanied by tender, swollen, or bleeding gums, you should schedule and appointment right away to eliminate periodontal disease before the infection spreads further.

 A lack of saliva from certain medicine, breathing issues or even salivary gland conditions can dry out the mouth.
 A dry mouth cannot properly remove leftover food debris or fight against plaque and tartar buildup.
 Your mouth’s smell may be a sign that you are not maintaining a proper environment for your teeth and gums.